-If you are under Normal Retirement Age (65) and you perform Disqualifying Employment, your monthly pension benefit will be suspended.
-Note: In addition to any other applicable suspension periods, your pension will be suspended for an additional six months for every calendar quarter in which you work one hour or more, in the Sheet Metal Industry for an employer that is not signed to a Union collective bargaining agreement.
-Note also that if you failed to inform the Fund of work in Disqualifying Employment that you were doing at the time your benefit became effective, you will not be considered retired and you will have to reimburse the Fund for any payments received since retirement.
+If you are under Normal Retirement Age (65) and you perform Disqualifying Employment in excess of the limited exceptions under the Plan, your monthly pension benefit will be suspended.
+For more information regarding these exceptions please refer to page 86 of the Summary Plan Description which can be found at www.smwnpf.org or contact the Fund Office.
+Note: In addition to any other applicable suspension periods, your pension will be suspended for an additional six months for every calendar quarter in which you work one hour or more in the Sheet Metal Industry for an employer that is not signed to a Union collective bargaining agreement.
+Additionally, if you failed to inform the Fund of work in Disqualifying Employment that you were doing at the time your benefit became effective, you will not be considered retired and you will have to reimburse the Fund for any payments received since retirement.

 If you are age 65 or older and you perform Disqualifying Employment, your monthly pension benefit will be suspended for any month or months in which you are paid for more than 40 hours in Disqualifying Employment.
-If you have attained Normal Retirement Age (65) and you perform Disqualifying Employment, your monthly pension benefit will be suspended for each month that you work in this employment.

 If your benefits are suspended, the Fund Office will notify you in writing of the reasons for the suspension.
 You may file a written request for review of the suspension within 180 days of receipt of the notice.